neil7057/pjl_host_system/README.md

     The structure of the site:

     Visitors can view all products and search by keyword or category. they can order, checkout, register for an account and send a message.
+They can view product reviews but can't add a review until they register for an account.

     Functions serve:
     -   Sign Up